alba-lang/lang-spec/sphinx/source/lang-elems/inductive.rst

 Rules:

-- The constructors of in the types must construct an object of the corresponding type.
+- The constructors of the types must construct an object of the corresponding type.

 - In the constructor argument types the mutually defined types can occur, but